kubedb/docs/docs/guides/mssqlserver/failover/guide.md

 #### Case 1: Delete the current primary

-Lets delete the current primary and see how the role change happens almost immediately.
+Let's delete the current primary and see how the role change happens almost immediately.

 ```shell
 $ kubectl delete pods -n demo mssqlserver-ag-cluster-0